 My current research asks how coalitions that formed to fight for both racial and economic justice in the early twentieth-century shifted their focus away from programs for economic redistribution.
 Instead, they pursued a version of anti-discrimination politics that failed to challenge legislation in the 1940s-1960s that chipped away at labor rights and social welfare programs.

-Currently, I am finishing a Ph.D. candidate in political science at the University of Pennsylvania, where I served as a Graduate Fellow in the Andrea Mitchell Center for the Study of Democracy for 2020-2021.
+I completed my Ph.D. in political science at the University of Pennsylvania in 2021, where I served as a Graduate Fellow in the Andrea Mitchell Center for the Study of Democracy for 2020-2021.
 Prior to starting my doctoral program at Penn, I worked in health policy and nonprofit governance in Washington D.C. for five years.
 I earned my B.A. in Politics & Government from the University of Puget Sound.